bmarques1995/plugins/README.md

 # plugins (en-us)
 Plugins repository.
-A set of plugins and libraries that I developed for my personal usage.(miltiple languages)
+A set of plugins and libraries that I've developed for my personal usage.(miltiple languages)